Board papers

 Governance for new & aspiring members

-If you’re thinking about or have just joined a Not-For-Profit/Incorporated Society, board/committee check out the book Getting to grips with not-for-profit governance.
+If you’re thinking about or have just joined a Not-For-Profit board/committee check out the book Getting to grips with not-for-profit governance.
+It is written specifically for New Zealand boards.

 For a sneak preview of chapter 2.
 On becoming a director click here.